 2. Probabilistic Matching

-The issue with deterministic matching is that it will not necessarily identify all matches / duplicates.
+The issue with deterministic matching is that it will not necessarily identify all matches / duplicates:

-The system ID’s (the primary key) are different – i.e. the record has been keyed in twice, so this doesn’t help us.
+In the example above, the system ID’s (the primary key) are different – i.e. the record has been keyed in twice, so this doesn’t help us.
 The National ID could be a contender for helping us match, but it appears to be an optional field.
 Besides, even if it was mandatory, what if a mistake was made typing in the ID?
 Finally we have the name fields, but again a deterministic match doesn’t help us here, due to the typo in the ‘Last’ field.
 The example also illustrates that even if we had some way of addressing these issues it may not be possible to accurately determine if the two records are a match by an automatic algorithm or even human intervention – we simply might not have enough information in the four columns to make a decision.

 Now let’s say we had a real world data set (or multiple real world data sets) with a far greater breadth of information about an entity.
 This is where it gets interesting.
 Probabilistic or ‘Fuzzy’ matching allows us to match data in situations where deterministic matching is not possible or does not give us the full picture.
 Simplistically it is the application of algorithms to various fields within the data, the results of which are combined together using weighting techniques to give us a score.
 This score can be used to categorise the likelihood of a match into one of three categories: Match, Possible Match and Unmatched: